google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 The Vulkan worker is based on amber (see [amber in requirements](#amber)) to enable testing Vulkan drivers on Android, Linux, and Windows.

-> We used to ship our own legacy Vulkan worker app, which is now
+> We previously shipped our own legacy Vulkan worker app, which is now
-> depreciated.
+> deprecated.
 Please switch to amber.

 For Android, the Vulkan worker requires running `glsl-to-spv-worker` on a desktop machine, with the Android device accessible via adb: